hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.20.0 =
 * Fixed "[hCaptcha] should not render before js api is fully loaded" warning on the General page.
+* Fixed the race condition on loading JavaScripts on Playground.

 = 4.19.0 =
 * Added Elementor Safe Mode information to the System Info admin page.